HuynhNPT/pipeline_WGS_v2024_10/README.md

 <br>

 # CHANGE LOG:
+#### November 2024: <br>
-November 2024: Change processes' requirements for some process in gcp.config.
-Edit run_sarek to push 10 samples through sarek at a time.
-For some reason, pushing 80 samples like what we did for year 2024 keep exiting out with weird termination errors.
+- Change processes' requirements for some process in gcp.config. <br>
+- Edit run_sarek to push 15 samples through sarek at a time.
+For some reason, pushing 80 samples like what we did for year 2024 keep exiting out with weird termination errors. <br>
+- Edit gcp.config and nextflow.config for dynamic temporary working directories.
+So that pipelines being executed parallelly don't run into each other. <br>